 What makes Pharrell work isn’t just his taste level or cachet, but that he appeals to literally everyone.
 Young millennials who camp out for Supreme and white suburban parents both know Pharrell.
 And as he makes more and more collaborative sneakers, it only further broadens his appeal.
 He’s gone from making Nike Dunks to having his face on a pair of BAPEs to designing colorful Ice Cream skate shoes for Reebok to taking over the world with Adidas.
 Along the way, he’s championed causes such as diversity and equality, which makes his shoes more than something you put on your feet.
 He’s not slowing down, either.
 Pharrell's been able to reinvent himself many times over his career, from trucker hats to custom Timberland boots, but he’s always stayed true to himself and ahead of the curve.
 In the sneaker game, that means everything.

 Want to experience Complex IRL?
-Check out or second annual ComplexCon, a festival and exhibition taking place in Long Beach, California Nov.
+Check out our second annual ComplexCon, a festival and exhibition taking place in Long Beach, California Nov.
 4-5.
-Host committee members include Murakami, Pharrell, Virgil Abloh, and Sarah Andelman, among others.
+Host committee members include Murakami, Pharrell, Virgil Abloh, Sarah Andelman, J Balvin, and Jaden Smith.
 For more information on performers, panels, and tickets, visit here.